 Lightning Systems also manufactures the LightningHybrid, a hydraulic hybrid energy recovery system for heavy-duty vehicles.
 The LightningHybrid product uses an energy recovery system with no electric batteries.
 Instead, the system applies a hydraulic system to the vehicle driveline to regenerate braking energy.
 Hydraulic pumps and a lightweight accumulator brake the vehicle, store the braking energy, and then use that stored energy to provide power to the wheels.
 In doing so, fuel is saved, and all-round vehicle efficiencies are realized.

 About Lightning Systems

-Lightning Systems, a leader in zero emissions solutions for fleets around the world, is a fast-growing company headquartered in Loveland, Colorado.
-The company offers products to support commercial and government fleets, including the LightningElectric, a zero emissions full-electric fleet vehicle, with a hydrogen fuel-cell option; LightningAnalytics, a cloud-based analytics system for fleet vehicles; and LightningHybrid, a hydraulic hybrid energy recovery system for heavy-duty vehicles.
+Lightning Systems, a leader in zero emission solutions for fleets around the world, is a fast-growing company headquartered in Loveland, Colorado.
+The company offers products to support commercial and government fleets, including the LightningElectric, a zero emission full-electric fleet vehicle, with a hydrogen fuel-cell option; LightningAnalytics, a cloud-based analytics system for fleet vehicles; and LightningHybrid, a hydraulic hybrid energy recovery system for heavy-duty vehicles.
 To learn more, visit www.lightningsystems.com.

 About Company Week